-The Public Review Draft 2018 Regional Transportation Plan (RTP), appendices and regional strategies for safety, transit, freight and emerging technology were released for final public review from June 29 through August 13, 2018.
+Items highlighted in green are consolidated in the The Public Review Draft 2018 Regional Transportation Plan (RTP), appendices and regional strategies for safety, transit, freight and emerging technology document "TPAC Recommendations to JPACT on were released for final public review from June 29 through August 13, 2018.
 Comments were received through September 6.
-Public agencies, advocacy groups and members of the public submitted comments in writing, through Metro's website, in testimony provided at a public hearing held by the Metro Council on August 2, 2018 and through consultation of four Native American Tribes and federal and state resource, wildlife, transportation, land management and regulatory agencies.
-This document summarizes recommended changes to respond to all substantive comments received during the comment period.
+Public agencies, advocacy Discussion Item #1," dated 10/5/18.
+TPAC requested groups and members of the public submitted comments in writing, through Metro's website, in testimony provided at a public hearing held by the Metro these recommendations be highlighted for JPACT Council on August 2, 2018 and through consultation of four Native American Tribes and federal and state resource, wildlife, transportation, land management before being considered by JPACT for approval as a and regulatory agencies.
+This document summarizes recommended changes to respond to all substantive comments received during the comment period. package.
 New wording is shown in underline; deleted words are crossed out in bold strikeout.
 Amendments to relevant documents are made by JPACT and Metro Council adoption of this Exhibit C and will be reflected in the final printed RTP document, appendices and strategies.

-ITEMS FOR CONS IDERAT ION - Co mments on draft 2018 Regional Transp ortation Plan Chapter or Appendix Last name First name Affiliation Date Method Proposed change identified in comment (changes shown in strikeout and underscore) MPAC AND JPACT recommendations (changes shown in strikeout and underscore) 167 RTP Chapter 8 Kraushaar Nancy City of Wilsonville 8/13/2018 Letter (page 8-42, 8.2.4.1 Tigard to Wilsonville, Mobility Corridor #3): - Add information discussing the Washington County Futures Study and Freight Study - when they were completed and what was learned about I-5 congestion, impacts on freight, and travel into and out of Washington County.
-Amend page 8-42 as follows: - Add the following text after the second paragraph, "The Washington County Transportation Futures Study, completed in 2017, recommended completion of this corridor refinement plan to address growing transportation needs in the corridor.
-The Washington County Freight Study, also completed in 2017, identified the I-5 corridor as a key area of freight operational delay and unreliability and underscored the importance of developing and funding improvements in this area."
+Chapter or Appendix Last name ITEMS First name Affiliation SIDERAT Date ION - Co Method Demments on draft 2018 Regional Transport Proposed change identified in comment (changes shown in strikeout and underscore) 167 RTP Chapter 8 Kraushaar Nancy City of Wilsonville 8/13/2018 Letter (page 8-42, 8.2.4.1 Tigard to Wilsonville, Mobility Corridor #3): - Add information discussing the Washington County Futures Study and Freight Study - when they were completed and what was learned about I-5 congestion, impacts on freight, and travel into and out of Washington County.
 168 RTP Chapter 8 Kraushaar Nancy City of Wilsonville 8/13/2018 Letter Consider including information about the legislative direction to explore congestion pricing options.
-No change recommended.
-This is already described in Section 8.2.3.2 in Chapter 8 of the RTP.
-169 RTP Chapter 8 Kraushaar Nancy City of Wilsonville 8/13/2018 Letter (page 8-42, 8.2.4.1 Tigard to Wilsonville, Mobility Corridor #3) Recommendation to revise or add the following information: For the first set of bullets, modify bullets #2, #3, and #9 as noted below: • Effects of the I-5 to 99W Connector study recommendations on I-5 and the N. Wilsonville interchange and the resultant needs for increased freeway access to preserve local system performance and in-line capacity for I-5 mobility. • Effects of peak period and mid-day congestion in this area on and mitigation options for regional freight reliability, mobility and travel patterns. • Effects on to freight mobility and local circulation due to diminished freeway access capacity in the I-5/Wilsonville corridor.
-Amend as requested.
+169 RTP Chapter 8 Kraushaar Nancy City of Wilsonville 8/13/2018 Letter (page 8-42, 8.2.4.1 Tigard to Wilsonville, Mobility Corridor #3) Recommendation to revise or add the following information: For the first set of bullets, modify bullets #2, #3, and #9 as noted below: Effects of the I-5 to 99W Connector study recommendations on I-5 and the N. Wilsonville interchange and the resultant needs for increased freeway access to preserve local system performance and in-line capacity for I-5 mobility.
+Effects of peak period and mid-day congestion in this area on and mitigation options for regional freight reliability, mobility and travel patterns.
+Effects on to freight mobility and local circulation due to diminished freeway access capacity in the I-5/Wilsonville corridor.